Rosuav/StilleBot/PostgreSQL.md

 cp /etc/letsencrypt/live/sikorsky.rosuav.com/privkey.pem /etc/postgresql/15/main/
 chown postgres: *.pem
 chmod 600 *.pem
+-- TODO: Do this on both Gideon and Sikorsky, as part of their renewal-hooks

 To make things work, *tables* must exist on both ends; the replication